cldlab/cldlab.github.io/join/index.md

 ----
 ### Lab manager
-I will be hiring a full-time lab manager to start alongside me, in July 2025.
+I will be hiring a full-time Research Technician (lab manager) to start alongside me, in July 2025.
 The lab manager will be heavily involved in all phases of the research process while also helping to administer the day-to-day functioning of the lab.
 This position is ideal for a recent college graduate hoping to gain more research experience prior to pursuing a Ph.D.

 Responsibilities will include:
 * helping to establish a fun, inclusive, and productive research environment.